Currie32/First-Neural-Network/README.md

 # First-Neural-Network

-The first project in my Deep Learning Nanodegree (Udacity).
-Built a neural network using numpy.
+This is the first project of my Deep Learning Nanodegree Foundation (Udacity).
+Using Numpy, I build a neural network that could predict the daily ridership of a bike sharing service.

-Feel free to view the project in any of the three file types (.ipynb should be the most simple, just click on its link).
+To view my project most easily, click on the .ipynb link.

-day.csv contains the ridership data on a daily basis.

-hour.csv contains the ridership data on an hourly basis.
+day.csv contains the ridership data on a daily basis. hour.csv contains the ridership data on an hourly basis.

 More information about the project can be found in Project_Description.txt.